Secondary / Tertiary Crushing

 • Inspect rotor for cracks or stress marks; re-balance if vibration increases

-Adjustable impact apron gap for precise output size control
+Adjustable impact-apron gap for output-size control

 PF Impact Crusher FAQ